10 Must Have Herbs For Your Vegetable Garden

 I hope you consider adding some, if not all of these herbs to your gardening plans.
 Even if you don’t use many herbs in cooking, consider planting them anyway.
 They don’t all need to be harvested, in order to enjoy them.
 Only harvest what you need.
 For the rest, simply brush past them to release their delicious scents.
 Pair them with other plants for a visual feast.
 Leave them to flower and pollinators will thank you for it.

 Another way to enjoy some of these herbs, is in my recipe for Bouquet Garni.
-Click on this link, fill in your email address and I will send you my recipe, directly to your inbox.
+Fill in your name and email address below and I will send you my recipe, directly to your inbox.

 Photo credit: Peter Dusek Photography